 - Go To Trails: Livewire, Boondocks

 Mammoth California is the biggest bike park in the west with over 80 miles of cross country and downhill trails.
 Located in the Eastern Sierra in Southern California, Mammoth offers miles of trail through the vast Sierra Nevada Mountains.
-And this year Mammoth is allowing the use of E-MTBs on their trails for the first time, the first major bike park in the USA to do so.
+Last year Mammoth allowed the use of E-MTBs on their trails for the first time, the first major bike park in the USA to do so.

 - Vertical: 3,100′ / 945m